MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 1. Implement the retry logic in your application code.
 Wrap the relevant operations or service calls in a retry loop, or, use libraries or frameworks that provide built-in retry functionality.

+##### Use background tasks

-**Use background tasks.** When an application is scaled, it can handle an increasing workload or a higher number of concurrent requests.
+When an application is scaled, it can handle an increasing workload or a higher number of concurrent requests.
 Offloading intensive tasks as background tasks allows the main application to handle user requests without resource-intensive operations overwhelming it.
 Follow these steps to offload tasks as background tasks:

 1. Find the CPU-intensive and I/O-intensive tasks in your application that you can offload.
 These tasks typically involve heavy computations or interactions with external resources such as databases or network operations.